Home

 NYPD veteran convicted of assaulting officer in Capitol riot

-WASHINGTON (AP) — A federal jury on Monday convicted a New York Police Department veteran of assaulting an officer in the course of the U.S. Capitol riot, rejecting his declare that he was defending himself when he tackled the officer and grabbed his gasoline masks.
+WASHINGTON (AP) — A federal jury on Monday convicted a New York Police Department veteran of assaulting an officer during the U.S. Capitol riot, rejecting his declare that he was defending himself when he tackled the officer and grabbed his gasoline masks.

-Jurors deliberated for less than three hours before they convicted Webster of all six counts in his indictment, including a cost that he assaulted Metropolitan Police Division officer Noah Rathbun with a harmful weapon, a steel flagpole.
-The assault charge alone is punishable by as much as 20 years in jail, although sentencing pointers probably will suggest a significantly shorter jail term.
+Jurors deliberated for lower than three hours earlier than they convicted Webster of all six counts in his indictment, together with a cost that he assaulted Metropolitan Police Division officer Noah Rathbun with a dangerous weapon, a metallic flagpole.
+The assault cost alone is punishable by up to 20 years in prison, though sentencing guidelines probably will suggest a considerably shorter prison term.

 Webster, 56, testified that he was trying to guard himself from a “rogue cop” who punched him in the face.
 He additionally accused Rathbun of instigating the confrontation.